phaserjs/phaser/README.md

 ### Hathora

 [Hathora Cloud](https://hathora.dev/docs) is a scalable hosting platform for online multiplayer games.
-You upload your server project using the Hathora console or CLI, and then dynamically create instances in 10+ regions around the world.
+You upload your server project using the Hathora console or CLI, and then dynamically create server instances in 10+ regions around the world.
 You get charged only for the duration of active matches/sessions.
 It's perfect for nodejs servers handling WebSocket connections, and takes care of SSL termination (for wss) and DDoS protection.

 They have also published a [brand-new tutorial](https://bullet-mania.vercel.app/) on creating a scalable multiplayer Phaser game.
-If you think this could be useful for your hosting needs, you can join their [Discord server](https://discord.gg/hathora) to get in touch.
+If you think this could be useful for your hosting needs, join their [Discord server](https://discord.gg/hathora) to get in touch.

 ### Huge list of Phaser 3 Plugins